 Screening for vaginal cancer

-There is currently no screening for vaginal cancer available in Australia.
+There is currently no national screening program for vaginal cancer available in Australia.

 Preventing vaginal cancer

 There are no known lifestyle measures to prevent vaginal cancer, however not smoking may reduce your risk.